maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 "Yeah, sure!" said Sir Jon and laughed.
 "Why didn't we think of this?".

-The Types then went to the old dam that held back the river of runtime and it released its refreshing energy into the kingdom of Compiletime.
+The Types then went to the old dam that held back the river of runtime and it released its refreshing energy into the kingdom of Compile time.
 After that Dotty freed the queen and they celebrated a big party with Jon and the Types where they ate many [burritos](https://emorehouse.wescreates.wesleyan.edu/silliness/burrito_monads.pdf).
 Dotty had finally [unioned](http://dotty.epfl.ch/docs/reference/new-types/union-types.html) all Types under the Queen of Mirrors